Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 Costa Rica loves to celebrate its heritage and identity as a peaceful nation with festive celebrations and parades.

 One of the best ways to experience the culture of Costa Rica during your vacation is through Costa Rican cuisine.
-Gallo pinto is a traditional dish served in Costa Rica, made with rice, beans, and spices, and casado is another popular Costa Rican meal made with rice, beans, meat, plantains, salad, and a tortilla.
+Gallo pinto is a traditional dish served in Costa Rica, made with rice, beans, and spices, and casado is another popular Costa Rican food made with rice, beans, meat, plantains, salad, and a tortilla.

-Costa Rican food tends to be healthier and lighter than the food in Mexico, so expect lots of fruit, vegetables, and meats incorporated into meals.
+Costa Rican cuisine tends to be healthier and lighter than the food in Mexico, so expect lots of fruit, vegetables, and meats incorporated into meals.
 Costa Rica is also one of the world’s largest suppliers of coffee, so be sure to try some fresh-brewed coffee while you’re in Costa Rica, too!

 Attractions in Mexico vs. Costa Rica